Application Management and Patching

 How to Deploy the Liquit Workspace Agent with Microsoft Autopilot and Intune

-Topics: Application Workspace, Intune
+Topics: Application Management and Patching, Intune

 Many organizations use Microsoft Intune and Windows Autopilot to streamline and automate provisioning, policy management, and Windows updates.
 Liquit Workspace, on the other hand, is used to provide a Digital Workspace with SSO and Smart Icons for end users combined with advanced features for Win32 app Release and Patch management.